cheminfo/eln-docs/docs/40_physical_chemistry/xps/README.md

 slug: /uuid/12f59c8a0137bfbf28b00fef39bfdf0b
 ---

+import CustomColumn from "../../includes/custumColumns/README.md";

 # X-ray photoelectron spectroscopy (XPS)

 [XPS](https://en.wikipedia.org/wiki/X-ray_photoelectron_spectroscopy) is a surface-sensitive spectroscopic technique which allows for the assessment of the elemental composition of a material's surface as well as the elements chemical state.
 Also the electronic structure and density of the electronic states of the material can be determined.
 XPS is often used for the study of chemical reactions or the assessment of novel structures as it shows which elements are present in a particular material and which elements they are bonded.

 XPS is a technique based on the photoelectric effect, where an X-ray beam hits the material and electrons escape from the surface.
 These emitted photoelectrons reach then an electron energy analyser, which measures the kinetic energy, as well as a detector that counts the number of electrons.

 ![XPS](XPS.gif)